Student-athlete Kyden ‘over the moon’ at signing for Leeds Rhinos

 It warns that: “The medical workforce in England is currently short of around 49,000 FTE (full-time equivalent) doctors.
 Without significant intervention to the current rate of growth, we estimate the future medical workforce shortage to be between 26,889 and 83,779 FTE doctors by 2043.”

 The doctors shortage is also a problem at regional level, with a report by the Medical Defence Society in December, 2019 noting that Yorkshire and Humber (NHS Leeds) was one of the five worst affected areas in the country.
-For more details about the courses available at Leeds Sixth Form College visit leedssixthform.ac.uk/our-courses/courses/, call 0113 386 1997, or email courses@leedssixthform.ac.uk .
+For more details about the courses available at Leeds Sixth Form College visit leedssixthform.ac.uk/courses/, call 0113 386 1997, or email courses@leedssixthform.ac.uk .